alexeden/learning-elixir/README.md

 - To convert exit signals from linked processes to a message that can be handled, you need to *trap the exit*

+# Applications

+- Think of an *application* as more of a *component* or a *service*
+- A file name ending in `.app` is called an *application specification*, it defines your application to the runtime environment

 # Operators